Roads Top Banner.

 In the late 1980's the government wanted to build a lot more high-capacity roads through heavily built-up residential areas of London, and there was so much very vociferous opposition that it reappraised its plans.

 Two initial red routes were chosen, one of which was the A13 through East London.
-Within months shopkeepers along the inner London section of this route found that although the red routes introduced draconian restrictions during the rush hours the off peak 'short stay' free parking spaces gave them a commercial advantage over rival traders along the parallel A11, which kept its yellow lines.
+Within months shopkeepers along the inner London section of this route found that although the red routes introduced draconian restrictions during the rush hours the new off peak 'short stay' free parking spaces gave them a commercial advantage over rival traders along the parallel A11, which kept its yellow lines.

 The other route in the red route pilot scheme was the A1 through inner North London.
 This included the Archway Road, part of which is a three lane dual-carriageway which suddenly ends and becomes a narrow road with shops and houses on either side.
 This is the road that the government had wanted to widen, against much vociferous opposition.